victovito/novel-game-creator/README.md

 #
 ```
-If you don't want to assign a name to it, you can just do as following:
+If you don't want to assign a speaker to it, you can just do as following:
 ```novel
 #my_block